If your child has been sexually abused or has been exposed to violence, CFPA has free and confidential therapy services that may be able to help.

 Safe From the Start counseling is available for children ages 0-5 years old who have been exposed to violence at home or in the community.
 CFPA is one of nine sites in Illinois to offer this program for young children.
 Services include child and family therapy, comprehensive case management*, confidential consultation for professionals, and professional trainings.

-For more information about recognizing and responding to childhood trauma, visit Look Through Their Eyes for videos, activities for kids, and more.
-To schedule an appointment with a CFPA therapist for your child, please call 309-691-0551.
+For more information about recognizing and responding to childhood trauma, visit The National Child Traumatic Stress Network.
+To schedule an appointment with a CFPA therapist for your child, please call 309-691-0551 or the 24/7 crisis hotline at 1-800-559-SAFE (7233).

 *case management focuses on safety planning, as well as assistance with employment, housing, transportation, legal assistance, criminal justice advocacy, education, medical and mental health, etc.